yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Even though restarting tasks means records can be processed multiple times, the visible effect in the output is as if they had only been processed once (_exactly-once-semantics_ or _effectively-once_).

-With stream processing waiting until a tasks if finished before making its ouput visible is not an option, stream is infinite.
+With stream processing waiting until a task is finished before making its output visible is not an option, stream is infinite.

+##### Microbatching and checkpointing

 One solution is to break the stream into small blocks, and treat each block like a minuature batch process (_micro-batching_).
 This technique is used in Spark Streaming, and the batch size is typically around one second.